stackforge/swiftsync/README.md

 As mention above the sync process won't replicate origin keystone accounts to the destination keystone so swift accounts on destination will not work until you start a keystone database synchronization.
+But be sure when performing the database synchronization to have swift endpoints configured to reference the destination swift.

 swsync will take care of already synchronized containers/objects.
-When re-starting swsync it will only synchronize data that have changed.
-The tool can for instance be launched by a cron job to perform diff synchronization each night.
+When re-starting swsync it will only synchronize data that have changed. swsync has been designed to be run and run again and not ensuring that the first pass goes well, if for example there is network failure swsync will just skip it and hope to do it on the next run.
+So the tool can for instance be launched by a cron job to perform diff synchronization each night.

 Swift Middleware last-modified
 ------------------------------